Checking the digital pulse, Lush Green Grass, Vaccinations….boosting the immune system, Feeding mares, weanlings & yearlings, feeding whole oats.

 This is by no means exhaustive in the challenges of Spring time grasses, the horse is an individual and an individual solution goes a long way in providing the stewardship that your covenant with your horse requires.

-Spring time also brings increased insect populations and other unpleasant organisms which will negatively impact your horse.
+We have many customers in Florida and Arizona which still has increased insect populations and other unpleasant organisms which will negatively impact your horse.
 This will vary depending on where you live in the U.S. This is another good reason to bump the use of probiotics and boost your horse’s immune system.
 There is no 100% guarantee against your horse coming down with insect borne diseases when using probiotics but there is peace of mind knowing you have done what is reasonable to give your horse a more robust immune response.
-To help the fight against flying insects we strongly recommend Equine Challenge Bug Banish during the Spring and Summer months.
+To help the fight against flying insects we strongly recommend Equine Challenge Bug Banish during the Spring and Summer months and year round in some states.

-With foaling season well on its way it’s time to talk about the feeding of lactating mares, weanlings and yearlings.
+Foaling season almost here and it’s time to talk about the feeding of lactating mares, weanlings and yearlings.
 Mares in the third trimester through weaning should should be getting 4oz./daily of the appropriate Equine Challenge™ forage specific supplements split between the a.m. and p.m. feedings.
 Weanlings should be getting at least 2oz./daily and yearlings at least 3oz./daily, split between the a.m. and p.m. feedings.

 Add extra Equine Challenge Milled Flaxseed™ in the a.m. and p.m. feeding for growing weanlings and yearlings…up to 4oz./daily split between the a.m. and p.m. feedings.